-|Size:||Sleeps up to 6, 3 bedrooms|
+|Size||Sleeps up to 6, 3 bedrooms|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

-|Pool:||Private outdoor pool (unheated)|
+|Pool||Private outdoor pool (unheated)|

-|General:||Central heating, TV, Video player, CD player, Satellite TV|
+|General||Central heating, TV, Video player, CD player, Satellite TV|

-|Standard:||Kettle, Toaster, Iron|
+|Standard||Kettle, Toaster, Iron|

-|Utilities:||Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Rooms||3 bedrooms, 2 bathrooms of which 1 family bathroom and 1 en suite|
+|Rooms||3 bedrooms, 2 bathrooms of which 1 Family bathrooms and 1 En suites|

-|Furniture:||Single beds (2), Double beds (2), Cots (1), Dining seating for 8, Lounge seating for 6|
+|Furniture||Single beds (2), Double beds (2), Cots (1), Dining seats for 8, Lounge seats for 6|

-|Outdoors:||Private outdoor pool (unheated), Balcony / Terrace, Private garden, BBQ|
+|Outdoors||Private outdoor pool (unheated), Balcony or terrace, Private garden, BBQ|

 The kitchen is equipped to cater for at least 8 people.